-The shocks in both cases should be applied to spot rates.
+The shocks in both cases should be applied to the spot rates.
+Details of the calibrations are specified in 2.6.5.8.

-- 2.6.5.7 Where an insurer is exposed to interest rate movements in more than one currency, the capital requirement for interest rate risk should be calculated based on the larger of the sum over all currencies of the capital requirement for interest rate risk under the upward shock and the sum over all currencies of the capital requirement for interest rate risk under the downward shock.
-The sum over all currencies should be considered irrespective of an increase or decrease in basic own funds for one or another currency. - 2.6.5.8 The altered term structures are derived by multiplying the current interest rate curve by $(1 + s^{up})$ and $(1 + s^{down})$ , where both the upward stress, $s^{up}(t)$ , and the downward stress, $s^{down}(t)$ , for individual maturities t are specified as follows:
+2.6.5.7 Where an insurer is exposed to interest rate movements in more than one currency, the capital requirement for interest rate risk should be calculated based on the larger of the sum over all currencies of the capital requirement for interest rate risk under the upward shock and the sum over all currencies of the capital requirement for interest rate risk under the downward shock.
+The sum over all currencies should be considered irrespective of an increase or decrease in basic own funds for one or another currency.

+2.6.5.8 The altered term structures are derived by multiplying the current interest rate curve by $(1 + s^{up})$ and $(1 + s^{down})$ , where both the upward stress, $s^{up}(t)$ , and the downward stress, $s^{down}(t)$ , for individual maturities t are specified as follows: